jonnopon/ProtoGL/README.md

         - scrolling/animated/moving text?
         - color sequencing per character or per word?
 - ***General***
-    - Input system that handles the recording and management of all input events for polling elsewhere
+    - ~~Input system that handles the recording and management of all input events for polling elsewhere~~
-        - Click and scroll type events are an important addition to this (useful for UI)
 - ***Audio***
     - Allow for muting the game
 - ***Entity***